Skip to main content

 mceclip2.png

 An estimated value is shown for your options.
 Please note that this value is an estimate only.
-It assumes that all available options vest and are exercised, and is calculated by multiplying the total number of options by the share price.
+It assumes that all available options vest and are exercised, and is calculated by multiplying the total number of options by the share price and deducting the exercise price.
 It does not take into account any future dilution, and it excludes any tax liability.
 See an overview of the ESOP stages.

 Adjust the simulated share price up or down by typing a new value into the field or by clicking on the up and down arrows.
 This will model the value of your options at different share prices.